-DESCRIPTION OF BUSINESS - Flexsteel Industries, Inc. and Subsidiaries (the "Company") is one of the oldest and largest manufacturer, importer and marketer of residential and commercial upholstered and wooden furniture products in the United States.
-The Company's furniture products include a broad line of quality upholstered and wooden furniture for residential and commercial use.
-Product offerings include a wide variety of upholstered and wood furniture such as sofas, loveseats, chairs, reclining and rocker-reclining chairs, swivel rockers, sofa beds, convertible bedding units, occasional tables, desks, dining tables and chairs, bedroom furniture and home and commercial office furniture.
+DESCRIPTION OF BUSINESS - Flexsteel was incorporated in 1929 and is one of the oldest and largest manufacturers, importers and marketers of residential and contract upholstered and wood furniture products in the United States.
+Product offerings include a wide variety of upholstered and wood furniture such as sofas, loveseats, chairs, reclining and rocker-reclining chairs, swivel rockers, sofa beds, convertible bedding units, occasional tables, desks, dining tables and chairs and bedroom furniture.
+The Company's products are intended for use in home, office, hotel, healthcare and other contract applications.
+A featured component in most of the upholstered furniture is a unique steel drop-in seat spring from which our name "Flexsteel" is derived.
+The Company distributes its products throughout the United States through the Company's sales force and various independent representatives.

 PRINCIPLES OF CONSOLIDATION - the consolidated financial statements include the accounts of Flexsteel Industries, Inc. and its wholly owned subsidiaries.
 All intercompany transactions and accounts have been eliminated in consolidation.
+The Company's consolidated financial statements and results of operations are based on consolidated financial statements prepared in accordance with GAAP in the United States of America.

-USE OF ESTIMATES - the preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
+USE OF ESTIMATES - the preparation of consolidated financial statements in conformity with GAAP in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Ultimate results could differ from those estimates.

-FAIR VALUE - the Company's cash, accounts receivable, other current assets, accounts payable, notes payable and certain accrued liabilities are carried at amounts which reasonably approximate their fair value due to their short-term nature.
-Generally accepted accounting principles on fair value measurement for certain financial assets and liabilities require that each asset and liability carried at fair value be classified into one of the following categories: Level 1: Quoted market prices in active markets for identical assets and liabilities; Level 2: Observable market based inputs or unobservable inputs that are corroborated by market data; or Level 3: Unobservable inputs that are not corroborated by market data.
+FAIR VALUE - the Company's cash and cash equivalents, investments, accounts receivable, other current assets, accounts payable, notes payable and certain accrued liabilities are carried at amounts which reasonably approximate their fair value due to their short-term nature.
+GAAP on fair value measurement for certain financial assets and liabilities require that each asset and liability carried at fair value be classified into one of the following categories: Level 1: Quoted market prices in active markets for identical assets and liabilities; Level 2: Observable market based inputs or unobservable inputs that are corroborated by market data; or Level 3: Unobservable inputs that are not corroborated by market data.
 The Company has not changed its valuation techniques in measuring the fair value of any financial assets and liabilities during the period.